xumx/magic-square/readme.md

 Magic Square
 ============

-Magic Square reimagines Excel for the web, and accept javascript as a cell's formula.
-It also allows you to call various web services/APIs by invoking keywords and providing the required parameters/information.
+Magic Square reimagines Excel for the web.
+It introduces a new concept of linking cells together and enables users to input custom JavaScript functions as a cell's formula.
+It also allows you to call various web services/APIs by invoking keywords and providing the required parameters.

 This project was extended for a proof of concept built for the Facebook Singapore Hackathon held from 15th to 16th Feb 2014.
 Click <a href="#facebook-singapore-hackathon">here</a> for more information about the prototype.